 Project Activity Action Steps Target Date for Completion Persons Responsible Status Update Comments Community interaction meetings to address community issues and concerns with members of the public.
 Schedule meetings in different geographical or demographical areas.
 Document concerns Identify resources and responsible parties to address the concerns identified.
-Provide information obtained to the appropriate police employees to increase June Capt.
+Provide information obtained to the appropriate police employees to increase their knowledge base of the Ongoing Capt.
 Hawkins Lt.
-Robertson Sgt.
-Hunt MPO Zermeno MPO Jaffery XX.1.
-X. 1.60.1 their knowledge base of the desires and concerns.
-T C 4H 1: Hide Lock Take 1.
-Develop a Hide Lock Take program that will educate citizens and reduce theft of vehicles and items from vehicles.
-June Capt Hawkins Lt Robertson MPO Jaffery Juvenile Intervention Program 1.
-Continue to offer services and resources to "at risk" juveniles and their families so that better life choices can be made.
-June Capt Hawkins Lt Robertson MPO Jaffery Adult Bike Safety School 1.
-Develop a course that will be open to the public that will educate the community on adult bike safety.
-June Capt Hawkins Lt Smallwood Lt Fletcher Police Data Initiative Use Police Data Initiative to promote the use of open data to encourage joint problem solving, innovation, enhanced understanding and accountability with the community June Chief Humphrey
+Bryant Sgt.
+Hunt Sgt.
+Casillas MPO Jaffery Hide Lock Take desires and concerns.
+1. Monitor the Hide Lock Take program that educates citizens to reduce theft of vehicles and items from vehicles and evaluate for possible expansion areas Ongoing Capt Hawkins Lt Bryant Sgt.
+Casillas Juvenile Intervention Program Continue to offer services and resources to "at risk" juveniles and their families.
+Ongoing Capt Hawkins Lt Bryant MPO Jaffery Adult Bike Safety School Provide a course that will be open to the public that will educate the community on adult bike safety.
+June Capt Hawkins Lt Wilson Lt Fletcher Police Data Initiative 1.Use Police Data Initiative to promote the use of open data to encourage joint problem solving, innovation, enhanced understanding and accountability with the community Ongoing Chief Humphrey

-Goal 7: Continually monitor the annual work plan.
+Goal 7: Continual monitoring of the annual work plan.